rauhja/FullStackOpen/README.md

 ## About this repository

-The repository contains my returned exercises to the [Full Stack Open](https://fullstackopen.com/en) course from the University of Helsinki.
+The repository contains my returned exercises for the [Full Stack Open](https://fullstackopen.com/en) course from the University of Helsinki.

 ## Status